Robust topological quantum state transfer with long-range interactions in Rydberg arrays: Extended SSH/Rice-Mele model with Rydberg atoms

 The diagonal term $n_0(k)$ originates from intrasublattice couplings, $J_{2m}$, and explicitly breaks chiral and particle-hole symmetries.
 However, this term can be suppressed by exploiting the angular dependence of the dipole-dipole interaction \eqref{eq:DipoleDipoleInteractionRydberg}.
 Specifically, when the transition dipole moments are aligned at the angle $\theta=\theta_m=\arccos(1/\sqrt{3})$ [see Fig. \ref{RydbergTopology}c)], the intrasublattice couplings vanish, resulting in $n_0(k)=0$.
 In this symmetry-preserving configuration, the eSSH Hamiltonian recovers chiral symmetry and exhibits a topological phase transition governed by the effective long-range couplings

 The system is in a topologically non-trivial phase for $\bar{J}'<\bar{J}$ and in a trivial phase for $\bar{J}'>\bar{J}$.
 Importantly, the values of $\bar{J}$ and $\bar{J}'$ can be continuously tuned by adjusting the geometric offset parameters $b$ and $h$, enabling controlled transitions between the two phases.

-As in the nearest neighbour SSH model, chains with an odd number of sites host edge eigenstates localized on a single boundary in both the topological ($\bar{J}'<\bar{J}$) and trivial ($\bar{J}'>\bar{J}$) phases.
-In contrast, for chains with an even number of sites, strictly single-sided edge states occur only in the limiting case where all intercell couplings vanish, that is $J'_{2m-1}=0$ for all $m$.
+As in the nearest neighbour SSH model, the topologically non-trivial phase of the extended SSH model is characterized by the presence of edge states.
+However, the long-range couplings induce correlations between the edges and the bulk.
+As a result, the edge states have a finite energy that decays algebraically with the number of atoms.
+Similarly, the edge states may decay algebraically into the bulk rather than exponentially \cite{lepori2017}.
+Note that here, we will determine the localization of the edge states numerically.
+Chains with an odd number of sites host edge states localized on a single boundary in both the topological ($\bar{J}'<\bar{J}$) and trivial ($\bar{J}'>\bar{J}$) phases.
+In contrast, for chains with an even number of sites, strictly single-sided edge states occur only in the limiting case where all intercell couplings from $A$ to $B$ vanish, that is $J'_{2m-1}=0$ for all $m$.

 An extended version of the Rice-Mele model with an even number of atoms can also be realized in the Rydberg array by introducing an alternating on-site potential $\hbar\Delta$, corresponding to a staggered detuning of the $\ket{\downarrow} \rightarrow \ket{\uparrow}$ transition, as illustrated in Fig. \ref{RydbergTopology}a).
 This results in an additional term in the Hamiltonian \eqref{eq:HamiltonianRydberg}